 The intensity of the setting in the idyllic hotel room near the deserted stretch of beach draws us into their mental states.
 It is this couple’s first time alone together.
 Finally, they are free from any outside intrusion, which provides an organic way to novelistically pass into the many flashbacks that dominate this movie.

 The strength of the narrative is in the depth of character.
-Ronan, in her second collaboration with McEwan since her debut in the highly-lauded film Atonement as a young, meddlesome child, comes full circle here as the resolute, clear-hearted Florence.
+Ronan, in her second collaboration with McEwan since her acting debut in the highly-lauded film Atonement as a young, meddlesome child, comes full circle here as the resolute, clear-hearted Florence.
 Edward, played by Howle, is an equally devoted, dutiful son of a mother suffering from brain damage.
 On paper, these two seem perfect together, their environments leading them naturally into each other’s arms.
 The windy, desolate beach setting also cinematically places us in a raw, windy, emotional landscape, seeming to inspire the characters’ helpless fall into nostalgia by virtue of their surroundings.

 What is not clear, narratively or organically, is why the flashback device.
 It feels like a stylistic choice more than anything else and seems more motivated by the author than the characters.
 Flashbacks so often break up the present-day action, it is as though the characters can’t get out of their own heads.
 It as if they are constantly asking, “How did I get here?” while for the first time having free reign over each other’s bodies.